 Every advance is different, however, most are paid off within three to twelve months.

-If you elect to pay back the advance as a percentage of your sales, you will not be able to determine an exact timeframe for paying off your advance as your payments fluctuate.
+If you elect to pay it back as a percentage of your sales, you will not be able to determine an exact timeframe for paying it off if your payments fluctuate.

 If you end up with higher credit card transaction revenues than you anticipated when you took out the advance, then it will be paid off faster.